Guillermo-Hidalgo-Gadea/personal-academic-website/content/openlabnotebook/Installing Deeplabcut/index.md

 {{< figure src="featured.png" >}}

-To start your first DeepLabCut project check out my next post on “Starting your first DLC Project”.
+To start your first DeepLabCut project check out my next post on [Training your first DeepLabCut Model](https://guillermohidalgogadea.com/openlabnotebook/training-your-first-dlc-model-/).
 If you feel comfortable trying by yourself, check out [these resources](https://github.com/DeepLabCut/DeepLabCut/blob/master/docs/UseOverviewGuide.md#create-a-new-project) from the DeepLabCut Github page, or these [youtube tutorials](https://www.youtube.com/channel/UC2HEbWpC_1v6i9RnDMy-dfA).

 You can also check my previous post for an example on how to apply DeepLabCut in [facial expression analysis using unsupervised machine learning](https://guillermohidalgogadea.com/openlabnotebook/upgrade-your-next-zoom-meeting/).